czue/pegasus-docs/deployment/digital-ocean.md

 In a few minutes your app should be online.
 You can [find and view it here](https://cloud.digitalocean.com/apps).

+### Settings and Secrets

+App platform builds use the `settings_production.py` file.
+You can add settings here, and use environment variables to manage any secrets, following the pattern used throughout the file.

+Environment variables can be managed in the Digital Ocean dashboard [as described here](https://docs.digitalocean.com/products/app-platform/how-to/use-environment-variables/).

 ### Running One-Off Commands

 The easiest way to run once-off commands in your app is to click the "console" tab in app platform and just type in the command.